 eyeSlices® is an award-winning company that has been recognised as a Top Technology 100 company in South Africa.
 Much of its success can be owed to Kerryne Krause’s perseverance, resourcefulness and determination to overcome a multitude of obstacles in the advanced manufacturing and technology space.
 Kerryne has bootstrapped, failed forward and is now navigating a multinational brand.
-This is a summary of her interview with Ziwani’s Sibs Sibanda.
+This summary of her interview was written by Ziwani’s Lise-Marie Keyser.

 “My passion is people.
 I love people,” says Kerryne Krause, Chief Excitement Officer (yes, you read that correctly) of eyeSlices® Innovation Technologies.
 “You cannot say that you love God, and not love people.”

 Describing their business as “a community with a conscience” Kerryne explains that eyeSlices® spans the entire supply chain – from research and development, to manufacturing and packaging, from sales and marketing, to retail and exports.
 Their globally unique Cryogel derma-delivery system can incorporate various ingredients, and has now found application in the cosmetic, medical and veterinary industries, including treatment for burns and wounds.

 Talking about how Christians in business can make a tangible contribution to the social justice landscape in South Africa, Kerryne comments that, “Obviously, linking the supply chain to social justice is not a new idea, nor is it limited to Christian businesspeople.
 For example, the global retail sector is putting more and more pressure on brands to audit their supply chains regarding issues such as child labour, minimum wages, mistreatment of minorities, environmental consciousness, and so on.”

 Is redemptive business any different from ethical business?